Les Trois Vallées

-Les Trois Vallées (/fr/; "The Three Valleys") is a ski region in the Tarentaise Valley in the Savoie department of Southeastern France, to the south of the town of Moûtiers, partly in Vanoise National Park.
+Les Trois Vallées (/fr/; "The Three Valleys"), and whose official name is “Les 3 Vallées”, is a ski region in the Tarentaise Valley in the Savoie department of Southeastern France, to the south of the town of Moûtiers, partly in Vanoise National Park.

+Part of the ski area also extends into the Maurienne Valley, with the resort of Orelle joining Les 3 Vallées in 1996.

 Since 1971, it has been possible to ski the interlinked valleys using a single ski pass.
 Thus, Les Trois Vallées is the largest connected ski area in the world which is linked solely by ski lifts and slopes.
 It claims to have about 600 km of ski slopes, resulting in 18.5 km² of groomed runs, while an independent expert measured about 493 km.
 In addition, there are 120 km for cross-country skiing.
 Les Trois Vallées has 183 ski lifts, which can transport 260,000 skiers per hour.
 Other equipment owned by the operating companies include 2,300 snow cannons and 73 snow grooming machines operated by 160 snow groomers who work in shifts during the night.
 Other employees in the area include 424 ski patrollers and 3,000 ski instructors.

 As implied by its name, the area originally consisted of three valleys: Saint-Bon, Allues, and Belleville.
-The skiing area has since been extended into a 'fourth' valley, the Maurienne valley.
+Since then, the ski area has expanded into a “fourth” valley with the addition of the resort of Orelle in 1996, located in the Maurienne valley.
 It is adjacent to Val Thorens, but can also be accessed using a long gondola lift from Orelle.
 The following ski resorts are in Les Trois Vallées: